UKCloud/documentation/articles/shared/shared-ref-network-time-server.md

 `37.26.90.192`

 `37.26.94.232`

-## Elevated OFFICIAL Platform

-Update the NTP server of your Elevated virtual machines with one or both of the following IP addresses:

-`x.y.89.96`

-`x.y.93.144`

-Replace `x.y` with the first two octets of the Elevated OFFICIAL public IP addresses.
-If you are unsure of these, contact UKCloud Support.

 You may need to adjust your firewall and NAT rules to allow communication between the NTP server of your virtual machines and the UKCloud network time server.